jeffreykegler/old_kollos/notes/design/simplify.md

 ## Eliminate internal/external symbol levels

-In the SLIF, there are 3 levels of symobls
+In the SLIF, there are 3 levels of symbols

 + Perl interface level symbols and rules
 + Libmarpa external